HenryXi/use-wheel/jsonassert/etc/Java Compare JSON string example.md

 # Java Compare JSON string example
-Use `jsonassert` framework to compare two json is same or not.
+Use `jsonassert` framework to compare two json are same or not.
 It only compare the content of them.
 The example code is here;
 ```java
 public class JsonAssertClient {